crgraham/Tweet-time-series-analysis/README.md

 Code repository of tweet data time series evaluation, by Calbert Graham, University of Cambridge, U.K.

+## Contents of respository

+This repository contains the following files:
+- fitting-probability -distribution-to-data.ipynb: the main file for the probability distribution analysis
+- time-series-analysis.ipynb: the main file for the time series analysis
+- tweet-time-series.txt: the tweet dataset used for bth analyses
+- License
+- README.md

 ## Prerequisites

 To use this code, please ensure you have an up-to-date installation of [Python 3](https://www.python.org/downloads), preferably running in a [virtual environment](https://docs.python.org/3/tutorial/venv.html).
 The code was prepared in [Google Colaboratory](https://colab.research.google.com) and exported to Github.
 There may be minor compatibility issues.
 Please submit a pull request if you  find any.